-Activities are performed to encourage healthiness and promoting wellbeing among employees.
-For example financial support for physical training or cultural activities, events and competitions, boot camps, walking clubs, etc.*
+Activities are performed to encourage healthiness and promote wellbeing among employees.
+For example financial support is provided for physical training or cultural activities, events and competitions, boot camps, walking clubs, etc.*

 In Sweden employees receive yearly a wellness allowance in order to encourage and support employees to perform health promoting activities.

 Saab's occupational health and safety policy states the importance of encouraging employees to maintain a good balance in life and to look after their own health and the health of others.
 The process "Manage occupational health and safety" contains activities where risk and health factors are identified and followed up in the physical, organisational and social perspective.

 Employees' experience regarding Health and Wellbeing are measured in the employee survey.

 Prevention and mitigation of occupational health and safety impacts directly linked by business relationships